Red Flag Stool Symptoms: When to See a GP Urgently

 The NICE 2-Week-Wait: What It Means

 The NHS operates an "urgent suspected cancer referral" pathway - commonly called the 2-week-wait or 2WW - under NICE guideline NG12 (Suspected cancer: recognition and referral).
 When a GP refers you on this pathway, you should be seen by a specialist within 14 days.
+Since NICE introduced the FIT-guided colorectal pathway in 2023, GPs usually arrange a FIT (faecal immunochemical test) first to decide who needs urgent referral; a result of 10 micrograms of haemoglobin per gram of faeces or above is the threshold.

 A 2-week-wait referral does not mean you have cancer.
 The vast majority of people investigated on this pathway are found to have benign conditions (haemorrhoids, diverticular disease, IBD, polyps).
 The pathway exists to ensure that those who do have bowel cancer are diagnosed and treated as quickly as possible, when treatment is most effective.